-Notes and Comments Committee Publication Guide.
-A document that explains the process by which the Journal selects student pieces for publication and what the Journal looks for in publishable submissions.
+Notes and Comments Committee Publication Guide A document that explains the process by which the Journal selects student pieces for publication and what the Journal looks for in publishable submissions.

-Understanding the Upper-Level Writing Requirement.
-A document that explains UST's current policies regarding the upper-level writing requirement and contains advice about how to approach it.
+Understanding the Upper Level Writing Requirement: A document that explains UST's current policies regarding the upper-level writing requirement and contains advice about how to approach it.

-Although it is primarily a symposium-based journal, the University of St. Thomas Law Journal occasionally publishes articles submitted by independent authors from outside the Journal staff and the UST Law student body.
+Although it is primarily a symposium-based journal, the University of St. Thomas Law Journal occasionally publishes articles submitted by independent authors from outside the Journal staff and the UST School of Law student body.
 In making a decision whether or not to publish a piece, the submissions committee weighs the quality of the writing, the novelty of the topic or the unique treatment of an established subject, and the timeliness of the subject matter analysis—whether based on a current event or consistent with a current Law Journal symposium or lecture event.
 Decisions to publish are also dependent on openings in the Law Journal’s publication schedule.

 Articles must meet the following requirements in order to be considered for publication:

 Articles that meet these requirements should be sent in PDF or Word format to email@example.com.
-Upon receipt of your article, the Law Journal Submissions Editor will acknowledge that your article is pending review.
+Upon receipt of your article, the Law Journal submissions editor will acknowledge that your article is pending review.

 For general questions, contact Rachel Arneson, Notes and Comments Editor, at firstname.lastname@example.org.